hoodiehq-archive/documentation/tutorials/irc-office-hours.md

 - If you can't answer a question yourself, please
 -   check our [FAQ](http://faq.hood.ie)
 -   ask the person who sent it to file an issue in our ["discussions" repo](https://github.com/hoodiehq/discussion/issues/new) or in the [FAQ](https://github.com/hoodiehq/faq/issues/new)
+- If you have to leave the channel or pause for any reasons, please take care that someone else can take over the responsibility.

-Please try to avoid asking other community members, unless it's a really urgent case.
+Please try to avoid asking other community members to jump into conversations, unless it's a really urgent case or they have stated otherwise beforehand.
 You can handle this, and we'll then try everything to resolve the issue posted as soon as we can.

 ###4.
 Say bye on IRC